fabaff/forbidden/README.md

     -i <ignore> - Forbidden | "Access Denied" | etc.
 LENGTHS
-    Filter out 200 OK false positive results by content lengths Specify 'base' to ignore content length of base HTTP response Use comma separated values
+    Filter out 200 OK false positive results by content lengths Specify 'base' to ignore the content length of the base HTTP response Use a comma-separated value
     -l <lengths> - 12 | base | etc.
 AGENT
     User agent to use